 Thank you for reading my tip on how to record more energetic takes and improve how tight your band plays.
 I warmly recommend you to use this basic idea.
 If this post was helpful, please share it on social media.
 This way you will help your friends to benefit from the information.

-Would you like to capture the energy of your band in the best possible way?
-Contact me privately by clicking here and let’s continue from there.
+To capture the energy of your band in the best possible way, contact me privately by clicking here and let’s continue from there.
 Thank you very much and all the very best!

 Astia-studio is a full analog recording studio located in eastern Finland with 25 years of experience.
 Bands and artists from all over the world including USA and the furthest corner of Russia, Vladivostok have arrived to us for tape recording sessions.